alphagov/verify-eidas-trust-anchor/README.md

 * Operate on Connector Metadata
   * sign the metadata using RSA or ECDSA algorithm and validate the signed signature.

+## Setup

+The trust anchor depends on your system having version 0.17 of Open-SC installed, if you want to use the smart card functionality.
+More info can be found https://github.com/alphagov/verify-metadata/blob/master/README.md#troubleshooting

 ## Build

 Build the tool using `gradle`.